vivek-v-rao/cpp-dataframe/README.md

 ## Contributing

 Issues and pull requests are welcome.
-Ideas for future additions:
-- Group-by/aggregation framework.
-- Join/merge operations.
-- Additional file formats (Parquet via Arrow bindings, JSON).
-- In-place operations or expression templates for performance.

 ## License

-(Choose a license, e.g., MIT/BSD, and state it here.)
+MIT License.